"Regain your balance, embrace life's rhythm!"

 What to Expect

+During vestibular rehabilitation, a physical therapist with expertise in this area will assess and address issues such as dizziness, vertigo, imbalance, and problems with coordination and spatial awareness.
 The therapy sessions may involve a combination of exercises and techniques that are specifically designed to target the vestibular system.
 These exercises can help to strengthen the vestibular system, improve its coordination with other sensory systems (such as vision and proprioception), and enhance the brain’s ability to process and adapt to sensory information.

 Navigating life with steadiness

 Vestibular rehabilitation is a personalized treatment approach tailored to each individual’s needs and goals.
 The duration and frequency of therapy sessions will depend on the severity of symptoms and the progress made during treatment.
+However, there are some general timelines for different conditions:

 By addressing vestibular-related issues, vestibular rehabilitation can help individuals regain their balance, reduce dizziness and vertigo, improve coordination, and enhance overall quality of life.
 It is important to consult with a healthcare professional, such as a physical therapist or an otolaryngologist, to determine if vestibular rehabilitation is appropriate for your specific condition.